rbisewski/cbench/README.md

 cbench is a tiny software rendering program that uses OpenMP to parallelize a rendered scene.

-Originally this was utilized as a multi-thread CPU benchmark for my own servers and systems, ideally headless or at least independent of Xorg or other graphical and GUI based systems.
+Currently this is being utilized as a multi-threaded CPU benchmark for my own servers and systems, ideally headless or at least independent of Xorg or other graphical and GUI based systems.
+Ergo it can be a helpful commandline way to massively benchmark a given system.

 The code itself is based off of a fork of the famous 99 line C++ smallpt software renderer created by Kevin Beason in 2008.